by James Kraus

 Yves Saint Laurent, the doyen of sixties fashion, established his couture studio in Paris.

-Algeria gained independence.
-October witnessed a clash of the Cold War superpowers during the Cuban Missile Crisis and an assassination attempt was made on the life of French President Charles De Gaulle, an event later fictionalized in the superb book and film, The Day of the Jackal.
+In August the world’s first nuclear-powered merchant ship, the NS Savannah, embarked on her maiden voyage.
+October witnessed a clash of the Cold War superpowers during the Cuban Missile Crisis and an assassination attempt was made on the life of French President Charles De Gaulle, an event later fictionalized in the splendid book (and equally worthy film) The Day of the Jackal.

 Studebaker launched the short-lived Avanti, a uniquely styled Raymond Lowey-designed fibreglass-bodied Coupé based on the underpinnings of the Lark.